christo/bhima/README.md

 ## Installation

-* Installation on Linux relies on libgstreamer being installed (normal on ubuntu) as well as a gstreamer plugin (seemingly not installed by default) which can be installed with:
+* Installation on Linux relies on java and libgstreamer being installed (normal on ubuntu) as well as a gstreamer plugin (seemingly not all installed by default) which can be installed with:

-    sudo apt install gstreamer1.0-libav ubuntu-restricted-extras
+    sudo apt install default-jdk gstreamer1.0-libav ubuntu-restricted-extras

 ## Architecture